 - After registering, you’ll then start the challenge with a video-recorded weigh-in.

-The challenge then ends with another video recorded weigh-in.
+The challenge ends with another video recorded weigh-in.

-Rover’s dog walkers make about $15 per hour on average, although you can earn a bit more if you’re in a densely-populated area.
+This is an especially good money making hobby for those in a densely populated area.
 If that’s the case, you can double or triple up and take multiple dogs out for a stroll at the same time.